How To Avoid Plot Holes— Character Arcs (Part II)

 The along with the Story Arc, the Story Map in StoryTeller will show you many things about your characters.

-Let’s take a look at my novel Avalanche.
+Let’s look at my novel Avalanche.

 The Story Arc report can show you the first and last scene each character is in.